mautic/user-documentation/docs/segments/manage_segments.rst

 * ``+5 months`` / ``-6 months`` / ``7months ago``
 * ``+1 year`` / ``-2 years`` / ``3 years ago``

-Example (Consider that today is ``2022-03-02``):
+Example (Consider that today is ``2022-03-05``):

-* ``Date identified equals -1 week`` returns all Contacts identified on 2022-02-23.
+* ``Date identified equals -1 week`` returns all Contacts identified on 2022-02-26.
-* ``Date identified less than -1 week`` returns all Contacts identified before 2022-02-23.
+* ``Date identified less than -1 week`` returns all Contacts identified before 2022-02-26.
-* ``Date identified equals -1 months`` returns all Contacts identified on 2022-02-02.
+* ``Date identified equals -1 months`` returns all Contacts identified on 2022-02-05.
-* ``Date identified greater or equal -1`` year returns all Contacts identified 2017-03-02 and after.
+* ``Date identified greater or equal -1`` year returns all Contacts identified 2021-03-05 and after.
-* ``Date identified greater than -1`` year returns all Contacts identified after 2017-03-02.
+* ``Date identified greater than -1`` year returns all Contacts identified after 2021-03-05.

 Beside this you can specify your date with text.
-These formulas are translatable, so make sure you use them in correct format.
+These formulas are **translatable**, so make sure you use them in correct format.

 * ``birthday`` / ``anniversary``
 * ``birthday -7 days`` / ``anniversary -7 days``